DOMjudge/domjudge/doc/manual/install-workstation.rst

 directory or a directory given as argument.
 The following should do it on a Debian-like system::

-  sudo apt install make texlive-latex-extra texlive-latex-recommended texlive-lang-european cd <INSTALL_PATH>/docs/team
+  sudo apt install python3-sphinx python3-sphinx-rtd-theme rst2pdf
+  cd <INSTALL_PATH>/docs/team
   ./genteammanual [targetdir]